bernardosecades/demo-symfony-hybrid-database/README.md

 but we need evaluate these posibilities in each case, and you must think about costs of integration and functional test (E2E), usually they have high maintenance and if you are using CI environment operations people will have extra work :-)

-In this demo application we did integration test with class RedisRatingRepository because is a repository to handle data with specific structure of data in redis.
+In this demo application I did integration test with class RedisRatingRepository because is a repository to handle data with specific structure of data in redis.
 Repositories from Doctrine is not necessary to test them.

 # Redis benchmark